THIS IS US!

 phone: +36 1 459-1500/60168

-Kinga is an assistant research fellow in our lab.
+Kinga is PhD student in our lab.
 She graduated from the Budapest University of Technology and Economics in 2018 as a pharmaceutical engineer with a master’s degree.
 She is especially interested in drug development, due to her focus on helping people.
 Kinga has experience in working with cancer cells and neuronal cultures.
 Besides cell culturing, she has a lot of experience in toxicological measurements and gene expression.
-Her favorite work field is immunostaining, where we can detect the amazing world of cells.
-Her project will focus on drug screening for Huntington’s disease.
+Her favourite work field is immunostaining, where we can detect the amazing world of cells.
+Her project focuses on drug repurposing in Huntington’s disease.
 In her free time, she likes gardening and traveling.

 Anna Abbas, MSc – PhD student